getty-zig/getty.so/pages/guide/serializers.md

     // are expected to be implemented by which parameters.
     //
     // If you don't want to support serialization for aggregate types or you
-    // just haven't implemented it yet, you should assign the getty.TODO type
+    // just haven't implemented it yet, you can pass in null for these parameters. comptime Map: type,
-    // to Map, Seq, and Structure.
-    comptime Map: type,
     comptime Seq: type,
     comptime Structure: type,